This post may contain affiliate links. Please read our disclosure policy.

 Some sauces and marinades can be adjusted for heat level – mild, medium, hot.
 This is not one of those.
 Jerk chicken definitely packs the heat.
 There is a whole habanero pepper in the marinade.
 They are small but incredibly mighty and really bring the heat in this jerk marinade.

-Jamaican Jerk marinade
+Jamaican Jerk Marinade Ingredients

 A traditional jerk marinade has hints of smoky, salty, sweet and lots of heat.
 It’s got a kick of flavor that will keep you coming back for more.